XenorInspire/WorgenX/README.md

 ### Install from the source code

-First, if you don't have rustup installed, you can install it by following the instructions on the official website : [rustup.rs](https://rustup.rs/)
+First, if you don't have rustup or cargo installed, you can download these tools by following the instructions on the official website : [rustup.rs](https://rustup.rs/)

 #### Choose a directory and clone the repository :
 ```